yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/metrics-export.md

 1. Create an export configuration.
 An export configuration defines the settings and login information for the tool that you want to export your metrics to.
 1. Assign a configuration to the cluster.
 Once created, you can assign an export configuration to one or more clusters.
 While the connection is active, metrics are automatically streamed to the tool.

-Create export configurations and assign them to clusters on the **Integrations > Metrics** tab.

 Currently, YugabyteDB Managed supports export to [Datadog](https://docs.datadoghq.com/).
 Metrics export is not available for the Sandbox cluster.

 Exporting metrics counts against your data transfer allowance, and may incur additional costs for network transfer, especially for cross-region and internet-based transfers, if usage exceeds your cluster allowance.
 Refer to [Data transfer costs](../../cloud-admin/cloud-billing-costs/#data-transfer-costs).

+Create export configurations and assign them to clusters on the **Integrations > Metrics** tab.

 ![Integrations Metrics tab](/images/yb-cloud/managed-metrics-export.png)

 The tab lists any export configurations that you have created, along with the clusters in your account, and the status of any metrics export assigned to clusters.

+You can also access metrics export on the cluster **Settings** tab under **Metrics Export**.

-## Create an export configuration
+## Manage export configurations

+You can add, edit, and delete export configurations.
+You can't delete a configuration that is assigned to a cluster.

 To create an export configuration, do the following: